tuanlamit/python-netmiko-script-2/README.md

 # (Script is being improved, will upload once complete)

-# Save the config and export it as a back-up.
+# Script the testing switches and store the configs locally

 Code executed on Ubuntu 22.04 to script approximately 200 Cisco testing switches.